mirecekd/ficak/README.md

 ## 3D models
 I created model of holder attachable into T21 radiators (only 66mm thick) and universal case for controller and 40mmx40mm fan.

 ![model](pic/IMG_20220915_125354.jpg)

+It is possible to connect several fans in row only by adding another "fan" module - fan module is just paralel cable with fan and connectors.

 ### tinkercad models & STLs